jrgleason/psql-getting-started/labs/ddl_dml_lab.md

 7. Run `SELECT * FROM CUSTOMER;` and take not of the ID field.

-7. Now lets try that User insert again.
+7. Now let's try that User insert again.
 To do this type the following in the terminal again...

         INSERT INTO PERSON VALUES ('John Dow', 'jd@gmail.com', <ID Value>);

     Notice this time everything completes and you see the following.
     > INSERT 0 1

-8. Now lets query the GAME_USER table and see what we have, paste the following select query...
+8. Now let's query the GAME_USER table and see what we have, paste the following select query...

         SELECT * FROM PERSON;